Want to Boost Your Memory and Focus?

 These two stages alternate, with SWS being predominant during the early part of the sleep session, and REM intensifying toward the end of the period.

 It is SWS that is responsible for the transformation of several representations and their integration into a long-lasting memory.
 You should, therefore, make sure that you practice proper sleep habits that will support this process and boost your mind.

 It is great to know that there are science-backed habitual ways to boost your memory and focus.

 The methods discussed above are easy to incorporate into one’s lifestyle.
 If you follow these memory and focus boosting techniques consistently, you will most likely start seeing improvements within a few weeks.

-- How To Improve Memory And Focus With 5 Daily Habits That Will Boost Your Memory and Focus - December 21, 2018
+- How To Improve Memory And Focus With 5 Daily Habits - December 21, 2018